Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 Do I need full-fat Greek yogurt for baking muffins?

 No, you can use nonfat or low-fat Greek yogurt.
-However, full-fat provides the best texture and moisture.
+However, full-fat provides the best feel and moisture.

 How do I keep Greek yogurt muffins from drying out?